cardano-scaling/hydra/docs/docs/getting-started/demo/with-docker.md

 You can verify that the node is up-and-running by checking the logs with `docker-compose logs cardano-node -f`.
 You should see traces containing `TraceAdoptedBlock`, which means that the devnet is producing blocks .. nice!

 ## Seeding The Network

+> **Warning** Fuel is deprecated and will be removed in future Hydra versions.
+> Please take a look at [external-commits](https://hydra.family/getting-started/quickstart#external-commits)

 In the current stage of development, Hydra nodes need a specially crafted set of UTXO to drive the Head protocol ("fuel"), and of course, some UTXO to be committed to the Head.
 We include a script `seed-devnet.sh` that uses the `cardano-cli` in the already running `cardano-node` container to give Alice, Bob, and Carol some UTXO entries to commit and some fuel UTXO.